Strength training: Lipid and inflammatory outcomes

 Moreover, it also promotes decreases in total cholesterol (TC), triglycerides (TG), low-density lipoprotein (LDL), and C-reactive protein (CRP) as well as increases in high-density lipoprotein (HDL) and adiponectin concentrations.

 Sports performance

 Stronger muscles improve performance in a variety of sports.
 Sport-specific training routines are used by many competitors.
 These often specify that the speed of muscle contraction during weight training should be the same as that of the particular sport.
-Strength training can substantially prevent sports injuries.
+Strength training can substantially prevent sports injuries, increase jump height and improve change of direction.